 To receive SSTV images, you need a radio, a decoder app, and a schedule of the satellite’s pass.
 Any radio that can be tuned to 145.8 MHz can be used.
 I am using a Yaesu FT60, but just about any radio would work.
 To decode images, I use the smart phone app Robot 36 (you may DIY a connector to send audio from the radio to the microphone input of the smartphone for better decoding, but this is entirely optional as the built-in microphone of the phone is good enough for decoding purposes).
 To find out about scheduled passes, I use the smart phone app Heaven’s Above and ISS Detector.

-Here’s a short demo on how I used a two-way radio and a smart phone to receive Slow Scan Television (SSTV) images from the International Space Station (ISS) as it orbits the Earth at a height of about 400 km.
+Here’s a short video demo on how I used a two-way radio and a smart phone to receive Slow Scan Television (SSTV) images from the International Space Station (ISS) as it orbits the Earth at a height of about 400 km.
 The transmission was received on February 9, 2019, at around 8 am local time, from Bacoor City, Cavite.

-Note that as a satellite such as the International Space Station (ISS) orbits the Earth, the orientation of its transmitting antenna changes with respect to the Earth.
+Note that as a satellite orbits the Earth, the orientation of its transmitting antenna changes with respect to the Earth.
 It could have an orientation anywhere from horizontal to vertical.
-To get a good signal, the Earth-based receiving antenna must match the orientation of the ISS’s transmitting antenna, especially when using only a hand-held tranceiver with stock antenna.
-In another video below, I have demonstrated this effect and shown how changes in antenna orientation affects the strength of the signal received.
+To get a good signal, the Earth-based receiving antenna must match the orientation of the ISS’s transmitting antenna, especially when using only a hand-held transceiver with stock antenna.
+In another video below, I have demonstrated this effect and shown how changes in antenna orientation affect the strength of the signal received.

 Through amateur radio, you can engage in various activities such as receiving images from the ISS, use various satellites as relay stations, bounce a signal off the moon, or talk to the astronauts on the ISS (as it orbits 400 kilometers above)!